torvalds/linux/Documentation/networking/segmentation-offloads.rst

 Introduction
 ============

-This document describes a set of techniques in the Linux networking stack to take advantage of segmentation offload capabilities of various NICs.
+This document describes a set of techniques in the GNU/Linux networking stack to take advantage of segmentation offload capabilities of various NICs.

 The following technologies are described: